iter-tools/iter-tools/API.md

 **asyncBuffer(source, n)**
 **__asyncBuffer(source, n)**

-Returns a [stateful iterable](https://github.com/iter-tools/iter-tools/wiki/stateful-and-stateless-iterables) which yields the same values as `source`.
+Returns a [singleton async iterable iterator](#singletonasynciterableiterator) which yields the same values as `source`.
 For every value the next `n` values also start their computation in parallel.
 It may or may not be possible for useful work to be done in parallel depending on the nature of `source`.

 An example of a situation in which it is possible to parallelize is when you have a series of expensive requests to make and you know in advance what they will be: